Webhooks

 }

-Triggered when an individual step within a job is completed.
+The Step Completed trigger fires when an individual step within a job finishes.

 Payload: